Last update: May 27, 2021

 What does it mean for a vaccine to be less than 100% effective?

 Efficacy rates are estimates scientists make when observing clinical trials.
-In those trials, they compare the number of people in a group of vaccinated participants who may still become infected with COVID-19, with the number of people in a control group who have received a placebo and who have become infected with COVID-19.
-The efficacy percentage indicates the likelihood the vaccine will protect a person from infection.
+In those trials, they compare the number of people in a group of vaccinated participants who may still become infected with COVID-19, with the number of people in a control group who have received a placebo and who still become infected with COVID-19.
+The efficacy percentage indicates the likelihood the vaccine will protect a person from infection based on the outcome of participants’ infection rates in each group, vaccine and placebo, over a given amount of time (~ 1 month after second dose for COVID-19 vaccines).
 The World Health Organization (WHO) has established a target product profile for COVID-19 vaccines, including optimal efficacy levels at less than 100% (and a minimum of 50%).
-Even with vaccines that achieve less than 100% efficacy in clinical trials, a significant number of hospitalizations and severe cases would be averted.
+Even with vaccines that achieve less than 100% efficacy in clinical trials, a significant reduction of hospitalizations and severe cases are averted.

 How will Sanofi’s vaccines be allocated to people around the world?

 We will work with our partners, GSK and Translate Bio, governments and NGOs to ensure our COVID-19 vaccine(s), if and when approved, will be available worldwide.
-Financial systems such as the Advance Purchase Agreements have been established to help support and extend our production capacities for the recombinant protein vaccine candidate.
-As part of these agreements, governments can secure quantities of vaccines for their populations.
-This is the case for the US, the EU, the UK and Canada.
+Financial systems such as Advance Purchase Agreements and the COVAX Facility have been established to help support broad vaccine supply.

-In addition, the international public health community has organized a global pooled procurement mechanism called the COVAX Facility (led by the WHO, Gavi and others).
-COVAX helps participating countries gain access to the vaccine in an efficient and optimally equitable way.
-We are participating in this Facility and will continue discussions with WHO, Gavi and partners as the pandemic and vaccine project development evolve.
+The COVAX Facility is the international public health community's pooled procurement mechanism (led by the WHO, Gavi and others).
+COVAX helps participating countries gain access to vaccines in an efficient and optimally equitable way.
+We are participating in this Facility and will continue discussions with WHO, Gavi and partners as the pandemic and our vaccine's development evolve.

-How does Sanofi plan to manufacture so many doses of COVID-19 vaccines without disrupting regular business or diverting from other activities?
+How does Sanofi plan to manufacture so many doses of COVID-19 vaccines without disrupting regular business?

-Our COVID-19 activities are in addition to all our pre-existing activities and we continue to both receive new market authorizations for new drugs and vaccines as well as meet our product supply commitments around the world.
+Our COVID-19 activities are in addition to our pre-existing activities and we continue to receive new market authorizations for several new treatments and vaccines as well as meet our product supply commitments around the world despite the pandemic context.
 Sanofi benefits from a large global R&D and industrial footprint that we are extending across our manufacturing sites in the US and in Europe to support COVID-19 vaccine projects.
-We are also partnering with GSK for their adjuvant on the recombinant protein vaccine initiative and with Translate Bio on the mRNA initiative, and these partners’ capacities greatly support scaleup.
-In addition, new ramp up is supported by new financial systems such as Advance Purchase Agreements, established to quickly support the extension of our production capacities, and as part of the agreements, governments can secure quantities of vaccines for their populations.

 What will your clinical trials show for the recombinant protein adjuvanted vaccine candidate?

-Sanofi routinely publishes key protocol details on clinical trial registries such as clinicaltrials.gov and full protocols and statistical plans are also shared at the time of publication of study results.
+Sanofi routinely publishes key protocol details on clinical trial registries such as clinicaltrials.gov and full protocols and statistical plans are also shared at the time of publication of study results at the latest.

 Where are Sanofi’s clinical trials being held and where can I learn more?

-For the adjuvanted recombinant protein vaccine candidate, the new phase 2 study is being held in the United States and Honduras.
-Selection of study sites is made based on available epidemiological data on covid-19 circulation and availability of research sites with whom we have existing relationships.
-Phase 3 will be conducted in multiple countries around the world.
+For the adjuvanted recombinant protein vaccine candidate, the phase 2 study was held in the United States and Honduras.
+Phase 3 will evaluate safety and efficacy of the vaccine candidate in a large-scale study including more than 35,000 participants across several countries, including sites in the US, Asia, Africa, and Latin America.
+Selection of study sites is made based on several criteria including available epidemiological data on COVID-19 circulation and availability of research sites.

 Are you able to manufacture COVID-19 vaccines of other companies?